SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students understand the relevance of formal and informal institutions, of networks and cooperation as a basis for business success.
+Upon completing this course, alumni understand the relevance of formal and informal institutions, of networks and cooperation as a basis for business success.
 They are able to reflect on the agent-specific social and economic coherences and derive criteria for business practice.

 Superior module: